ocadotechnology/bbq/README.md

  * **restorationStatusEndpoint** - it shows all information about progress and each copy job.

  We advise to use *restorationWarningsOnlyStatusEndpoint* for bigger datasets as the response time is quicker and response size smaller.

+# Community

+Subscribe or post to [backup-big-query@googlegroups.com](https://groups.google.com/forum/#!forum/backup-big-query) to follow along and ask questions about the BBQ.

 # Contributing